HalahRaadSalih/g16-project-settings/readme.md

 	- [`express`](https://www.npmjs.com/package/express)?
 If you're still wondering what does this do, time for another career path, bro.
 Also, express is a fancy nodeJS framework that spares the need to repeat some nodeJS code to do web services.

 	- [`ejs`] (https://www.npmjs.com/package/ejs) it is a view engine that can be used with express js. ejs stands for embeded javascript, which really really means that you can embed javascript in your html code.
+You can use [Jade](https://www.npmjs.com/package/jade) if you don't like ejs.
 	- [`knex`](https://www.npmjs.com/package/knex) it is a SQL schema and query builder with a javascript synax.
 I'd like to imagine it as fancy wrapper around SQL.
 	- [`body-parser`](https://www.npmjs.com/package/body-parser) how I've used it so far, it basically parses the form input fields with their values into an object that you can access from a server request property called body.